 Here are some of the most common reasons that the receiver would have to pay duties and taxes for their package.

-Packages delivered through Lowest Cost method
+Packages delivered through Lowest Cost or Lowest Cost with Tracking methods

 This method can be used when an international shipment is under 30lbs and doesn't have a guaranteed arrival date.
 These shipments do not allow for anyone but the receiver to pay for the duties and taxes since the local post in the destination country is responsible for delivery.
+Additionally, the recipient is responsible for clearing all customs holds with their local office.

 Destination country cannot accept fees from UPS